Brenda: On life and other quirky bits

 So, when a plain white tee (of very decent cotton quality) landed on my lap (thanks to the sample t-shirt sourcing done by my work company a coupla’ months ago), it was a painting opportunity screaming for my attention.

 Additionally, when I spotted a giant ‘Sales!’ banner at Spotlight – Singapore’s largest fabric and craft store – the opportunity began screaming even louder.
-I managed to get black fabric paint at 20% off.
+I managed to get DYLON black fabric paint at 20% off.
 Whee.

 I began by manually drawing out letters using a blunt pencil.
 (Yes, manually.
 No stencils were involved here because I had none.
 I measured the dimensions of the tee like crazy to ascertain where exactly I wanted the letters and that they were positioned symmetrically.
 I’m that anal. :P)